practicalli/engineering-playbook/docs/source-control/git-configuration.md

     The command line terminal can be used to delete keys from the MacOSX keychain using the ssh-add command with the -d keyname to delete a specific key or -D option to delete all user added keys.

+=== "Termux"
+    Termux does not provide a persistent keyring, so an SSH agent can be run manually to manage the SSH key passphrase for the current terminal session.

+    Start the agent.

+    ```shell
+    ssh-agent
+    ```

+    Capture the details of the agent in the terminal shell

+    ```shell
+    eval $(ssh-agent)
+    ```

+    Add the SSH key passphrase to the agent, allowing the SSH key to be used without repeatedly entering the passphrase until the terminal session is closed.

+    ```shell
+    ssh-add ~/.ssh/engineering
+    ```

 ## Commit signing with SSH Key

 The SSH key can be registered with your GitHub account as a signing key, as opposed to an authorization key used to access a remote repository securely.